Terms of Business

 6.10.
 The Client undertakes to provide the Company with accurate and up to date information at all times.
 For the avoidance of doubt, this includes, but is not limited to, the Client’s principal place of business address and contact details of the Company’s points of contact at the Client (including email addresses and telephone contact details).

 6.11.
 The Client undertakes that it will notify the Company immediately of any changes to Client’s business.
 For the avoidance of doubt, this includes changes to any non-regulatory areas of business.

 6.12.
 The Client undertakes that it will co-operate with the regulator(s) and engage with the regulator(s) in an open and transparent manner.

 6.13.
 If the Client decides to cancel a service which it engages the Company to provide it undertakes to notify the Company about the cancellation or proposed cancellation immediately.

 6.14.
-The Client undertakes that, where it engages the Company’s training services, it will meet the cost of any venue hire and the associated hospitality costs.
+The Client undertakes that, where it engages the Company’s training services as specified within the Service Specification, it will meet the cost of any venue hire and the associated hospitality costs.

 6.15.
 The Client undertakes to pay any fees that are due to the regulator(s), for example, but not limited to, FCA authorisation fees.